cadeyrn/keep-or-delete-bookmarks/README.md

 #### silent permissions

-Keep or Delete Bookmarks needs one more permissions, but Firefox does not prompt for the following permission:
+Keep or Delete Bookmarks needs some more permissions, but Firefox does not prompt for the following permissions:

+##### menus

+The menus permission is needed for providing a menu entry in the tools menu to access Keep or Delete Bookmarks's user interface.

 ##### storage